Frontpage Contact About the Campaign DONATE Read more

 “The financial aspect [of the Fisheries Agreement] is not necessarily the most important aspect of this agreement.
 The political aspect is just as important”, said Morocco's fisheries minister in 2006. [or download].

 Polisario Front and Morocco now try to negotiate a solution to the conflict, in a context where Morocco refuses to accept a referendum for independence.
+The management of the territory’s natural resources is even placed on the negotiating table by the UN Special Envoy to the conflict.

 Through this cooperation, the EU is working against the UN's efforts to decolonise Western Sahara, and contributing to the continued insecurity and instability in the region.